Mango Blueberry Breakfast Cake

 - In another medium bowl, rapidly whisk the wet ingredients for 1 minute.
 We want the texture to be nice and smooth and light.

 - Add wet ingredients to dry ingredients and lightly fold until combined. *Do not over-stir.
 We want to combine it JUST so it is combined.
 This will help give us that light, fluffy texture.

 - Pour half the mixture in a greased 8×8 pan.
 Spread 1 cup of mangoes, half the blueberries, and half the coconut over the batter.
 Spread the remaining batter over the fruit and coconut and top with the remaining fruit and coconut.

 - Bake for 40-50 minutes, or until a toothpick inserted into the middle of the cake comes out clean.

 While the cake cools, make the glaze.
 This is so easy, you’ll be amazed that you’re topping your cake with thickened juice!

-1. From the one cup of Calamansi Juice, take a couple tablespoons of the juice and place them into a shallow cup.
-Pour the rest of the juice into a small or medium saucepan and heat until boiling.
+- From the one cup of Calamansi Lime Nectar, take a couple tablespoons of the nectar and place them into a shallow cup.
+Pour the rest of the nectar into a small or medium saucepan and heat until boiling.

-2. While the juice heats, stir in 1 1/2 tablespoon corn starch into the shallow cup.
-Stir this into the two tablespoons of cold juice until all the lumps are out (if we add it directly to hot liquid, it will lump up!).
+- While the nectar heats, stir in 1 1/2 tablespoon corn starch into the shallow cup.
+Stir this into the two tablespoons of cold nectar until all the lumps are out (if added it directly to hot liquid, it will lump up!).

-*Be sure to store the remaining cake (if there is any 😉 ) in an airtight container in the fridge.
+Note: *Be sure to store the remaining cake in an airtight container in the fridge.
 Do to all of the healthy yogurt, applesauce, and fruit, this cake will not last as well as other cakes at room temperature!